Callable Preferred Stock Definition

-- The call price for repurchasing of the shares at the time of prospectus execution.
-This allows organizations to strategize the timing of call when they have surplus cash with them.
+- The call price for repurchasing the shares at the time of prospectus execution; allows organizations to strategize the timing of call when they have surplus cash with them.

 - Investors may be unwilling to pay as much as equity subject to call.

 - Another angle highlights the ‘call price premiums’ which guarantee a return even if the market is underperforming.
-This may be a costly option but investors should consider such options if their investment objective involves consistent returns.
+It may be a costly option, but investors should consider such options if their investment objective involves consistent returns.

 - If the call price turns out to be lower than the existing market price, the investor loses part or entire capital gains if the firm decides to call the shares.